halonsoluis/marvel-characters/README.md

 a suite of UI/Unit tests.
 Finally, the code should be versioned using git and shared with us through any git repository hosting service.

-At Hole19 we value attention to design.
+We value attention to design.
 So, apart from your code quality, we’ll also be evaluating how you replicate the mocked UI.

 Note that not all animations and transitions were included in the mockup, thus we expect you to apply widely known iOS/Android design patterns.
-If you have any questions, you can email us at jobs@hole19golf.com.

 Good luck!

 [1]: http://developer.marvel.com/          "Marvel API"
 [2]: https://marvelapp.com/279b309		    "Mockup"